If Oranga Tamariki takes you to court

 Judges sometimes require a psychiatric report on a parent before they will give them unsupervised contact with their child, although the parent can’t be forced to have the assessment.

-The costs of supervision (for example, the costs of paying a psychiatrist to supervise the contact) can potentially be met by the judge making a services order (see earlier in this chapter, “Services orders and support orders: monitoring and support from Oranga Tamariki”).
+The costs of supervision (for example, the costs of paying a psychiatrist to supervise the contact) can potentially be met by the judge making a services order (see: “Services orders and support orders: monitoring and support from Oranga Tamariki” above).

 Other kinds of Care and Protection Orders